SirLynix/obs-kinect/README.md

 ## Why isn't my language available?

-Because I don't speak it, I could only do the english and french translations, but you can make it available by making a [pull request](https://github.com/SirLynix/obs-kinect/pulls) with your language file!
+That's probably because I don't speak it, I can only do the english and french translations, but you can translate this plugin [pull request](https://github.com/SirLynix/obs-kinect/pulls) with your language file!

-Thanks to @pucgenie for the german translation.
+Thanks to @pucgenie and @saphir1997 for the german translation.

 ## What's the "GPU depth mapping/Use GPU to fetch color-to-depth values" option?